AviatrixSystems/Docs/HowTos/controller_backup.rst

      - Select the `Cloud Type`
      - For AWS

-       - If you would like to use an existing account, (Note: Make sure you create one Access Account only with the EXACT Access Account Name that was used in your previous controller.) check the box `Use Cloud Account Name` and select the account.
+       - If you would like to use an existing account, please make sure you create one Access Account only with the EXACT Access Account Name that was used in your previous controller.
+Check the box `Use Cloud Account Name` and select the account.
 Otherwise, enter an `Access Key` and `Secret Key`
        - Enter the `Bucket Name` and `File Name` of the file to restore.

      - For Azure